 About 85 miles into your Route 66 journey from Chicago, you will come to the small and quaint town of Odell, Illinois.
-Here, you’ll see a number of classic Mother Road structures and other historic buildings in this picturesque community.
+Here, you’ll see several classic Mother Road structures and other historic buildings in this picturesque community.

 When you first enter Odell, look for the old Mobil Station on the west side of the highway.
 Long closed, this old station, with its galloping red-winged horse, speaks of better times along the old route.
 Next to the station sits a very attractive home where vintage gas pumps decorate the yard.
 Obvious Route 66 fans, these people know how to make the most of their location right along the Mother Road.